 Applicants with foreign degrees are strongly encouraged to obtain a World Education Services International Credential Advantage Package (WES ICAP) course-by-course credential evaluation.
 No official foreign transcript are needed in addition to the evaluation if the WES ICAP.
 Applicants are responsible for the full cost of this service.
 Please contact us to determine if the WES ICAP is required during the application process.

 How to apply

-We accept Ph.D. student applications year-round, but prospective students are encouraged to apply by December 15th for starting the Fall term of that year.
+We accept Ph.D. student applications year-round, but prospective students are encouraged to apply by December 15 for starting the fall term of the following year.
 OHSU online application